laminas/laminas-mvc-console/doc/book/routing.md

 In the last example of the previous section, we noted that configuration for a given route can accept a `type` argument.
-This refers to the route type (which maps to a class) to use when creating the route instance. zend-mvc-console defines several types.
+This refers to the route type (which maps to a class) to use when creating the route instance. laminas-mvc-console defines several types.

 ### Simple route

-`Zend\Mvc\Console\Router\Simple` is a factory for zend-console's `DefaultRouteMatcher`, and decorates it to work with the zend-mvc routing system.
-See the section on [the default route matcher](https://zendframework.github.io/zend-console/routes/#the-default-route-matcher) for details on route strings and available configuration to provide.
+`Laminas\Mvc\Console\Router\Simple` is a factory for laminas-console's `DefaultRouteMatcher`, and decorates it to work with the laminas-mvc routing system.
+See the section on [the default route matcher](https://docs.laminas.dev/laminas-console/routes/#the-default-route-matcher) for details on route strings and available configuration to provide.

 ### Catchall route